 It is estimated that “more than two-third of adults and almost one-third of children and adolescents in the United States are overweight or obese.
 Forty-five percent of overweight Americans and 67% of those who are obese are trying to lose weight,” based on information from the NIH.
 About 15% of men and women have chosen to use weight-loss supplements to improve chances of losing more.
 Only a small percentage of weight-loss supplements are proven to have a verifiable effect on weight-loss.
-With medical journals, research studies, expert opinions and university papers under our belts, we’re offering you an inside look at weight-loss supplements.
+With medical journals, research studies, expert opinions and university papers under our belts, we’re offering you an inside look at supplements in our weight-loss supplement reviews.

 What is a Weight-Loss Supplement?